List of Catch-22 characters: Colonel Cathcart

-Doctor Daneeka
+Doc Daneeka

-Dr. Dan Daneeka is the squadron flight surgeon and a friend of the novel's protagonist, Yossarian.
+Dr. Dan Daneeka is the squadron flight surgeon and a friend of Yossarian.
 Doc Daneeka's main motivation is for his own welfare, whether that be making money or protecting his own life.
 He generally forgets his moral duty as a physician except in the most extreme of circumstances.
 Doc Daneeka resents the military, both for drafting him and for finding out he lied on his drafting papers.
 He is constantly terrified of being transferred to the far more dangerous Pacific theater.
 Afraid of flying, he often has himself falsely listed as being aboard flights; this practice comes back to bite him when McWatt crashes a plane Daneeka is supposedly aboard and he is pronounced dead.

 Milo Minderbinder

-First Lieutenant Milo Minderbinder is the mess officer at the Pianosa USAAF base, a highly entrepreneurial black marketeer.
-He becomes obsessed with expanding mess operations and trading goods for the profits of the syndicate (in which he and everyone else "has a share").
-Milo is both a satire of the modern businessman and a living representation of capitalism, as he has no allegiance to any country, person, or principle unless it generates profit.
-Milo even begins contracting missions for the Germans, fighting on both sides in the battle at Orvieto and bombing his own squadron.
-He is capable of extreme feats of self-justification to the point of sociopathy.
+First Lieutenant Milo Minderbinder is the mess officer at the Pianosa USAAF base.
+He is a highly entrepreneurial black marketeer who becomes obsessed with expanding mess operations and trading goods for the profits of the syndicate (in which he and everyone else "has a share").
+He is "perhaps the best known of all fictional businessmen" in American literature.
+The Minderbinder character is a "bittersweet parody" of the American dream, both a "prophet of profit" and the "embodiment of evil".